artistic-whale/the-complete-web-development-bootcamp-dr-angela-yu/README.md

 In addition, Web3 development will take place as well.

-> *"Once you get your code to do what you want it to do, there's joy in it!"*
+> *"Once you get your code to do what you want it to do, there's joy in it!" - Dr. Angela Yu*